Bănel Nicoliță

-Bănel Nicoliță (born 7 January 1985) is a Romanian professional footballer, currently under contract with CS Făurei.
+Bănel Nicoliță (born 7 January 1985) is a Romanian professional footballer who plays as a right winger for Liga IV club CSO Vălenii de Munte.

 Club career

-Dacia Unirea Brăila and Politehnica Timișoara
+Dacia Unirea Brăila and Poli AEK Timișoara

-He made his debut in Romanian Liga II, playing for Dacia Unirea Brăila.
-After, he joined Politehnica Timișoara, making his Divizia A debut at the age of 19.
+He made his debut in Romanian Divizia B, playing for Dacia Unirea Brăila.
+After, he joined Poli AEK Timișoara, making his Divizia A debut at the age of 19.
 However, he made only 15 league appearances for the club before moving to Steaua București, at the beginning of 2005, he signed a 5-year contract with Steaua.

 Steaua București

-Shortly after joining Steaua, Nicoliță won his first Liga I title upon his first season with the team.
-He is known as a humble and hard-working, though not very technical, speed and quickness are his strengths.
-Interestingly enough on the video game PES 6 his skill set as a player matched all his commonly agreed upon strengths (including being humble), but he was also graced with technical ability and was able to play very effectively as a box to box midfielder with very tidy feet.
+Shortly after joining Steaua, Nicoliță won his first Divizia A title upon his first season with the team.
+He is known to be a humble and hard-working player.
+Although not very technical, his strengths include speed and quickness.
+Interestingly, on the video game PES 6, his skill set as a player matched all his commonly agreed upon strengths (including being humble), but he was also graced with technical ability and was able to play very effectively as a box to box midfielder with very tidy feet.

 In the spring of 2006, he scored twice in the match against Real Betis, his goals opening Steaua's door to the quarterfinals of the UEFA Cup, and then he scored again in the quarterfinals, this time against Rapid București to help his team reach the semifinals.

 On 1 November 2006, he scored an own goal against Real Madrid in a Champions League encounter.
 Unfortunately for him and the Romanian side, this turned out to be decisive in the outcome of the match.
 He claimed he couldn't sleep for 48 hours after scoring it.
 After a game with FC Argeș, Romanian newspaper Gazeta Sporturilor named him Bănelinho.

-On 27 August 2008, he has scored one goal in the match against Galatasaray, in the third qualifying round of UEFA Champions League, which sent Steaua București to the group stage for the third consecutive year.
+On 27 August 2008, he has scored one goal in the match against Galatasaray, in the third qualifying round of UEFA Champions League, which sent Steaua to the group stage for the third consecutive year.